DouglasUrner/ShopNotes/machines/router.md

 #### Drawer Lock

+Sides are machined vertically with the inside face against the fence.
+The front and back are machined laying flat on the table with the inside face down (against the table).
+Bit height is the same for both cuts.
+The fence is adjusted between the sides and the front/back.
+For safety and efficiency machine sheet materials before cutting the individual pieces.

 * CMT:
 * Infinity: 55-512, 1 3/4" CD, 1/2" CH, < 18,000 rpm - [download instructions](https://www.infinitytools.com/fileuploader/download/download/?d=0&file=custom%2Fupload%2FFile-1443023036.pdf)
 * Whiteside: 3347, 1" / 3/4" CD (large/small diameters), 17/32" CH, 5/16" minimum vertical depth of cut, < 18,000 rpm - [Whiteside instructions from Highland Woodworking](https://www.highlandwoodworking.com/library/manuals/whiteside/WhitesideDrawerLockInstructions.pdf)